 One of the most common questions we get from clients is whether they should invest in a TFSA or an RRSP.
 They both have their advantages but depending on your situation, one might be better than the other.
 The RRSP offers greater tax benefits under the right circumstances but the fact that you have to pay income taxes when you take out money from it makes it less flexible.
-The TFSA may not provide as many tax benefits as the RRSP when used under the right circumstances, but since taking money out of it has no tax consequences, it's much more flexible.
+The TFSA may not provide as many tax benefits as the RRSP, but since taking money out of it has no tax consequences, it's much more flexible.

 When should you use an RRSP?